charmed-kubernetes/kubernetes-docs/pages/k8s/ldap.md

 ![dashboard image](https://assets.ubuntu.com/v1/f65d9f1f-ldap3.png)

 Repeat the process for `k8s-viewers` and `k8s-users` if desired.
-These values match with the `keystone-policy` configuration option on the kubernetes-master charm.
+These values match with the `keystone-policy` configuration option on the kubernetes-control-plane charm.

 ### Create a project for Kubernetes

-As with the roles, the project name must match the value in the `keystone-policy` configuration option on the kubernetes-master charm.
+As with the roles, the project name must match the value in the `keystone-policy` configuration option on the kubernetes-control-plane charm.

 ![dashboard image](https://assets.ubuntu.com/v1/442f2a24-ldap4.png)